toddbranch/ECE382/notes/L2/index.md

 ## Readings

 ## Lesson Outline
-- Architecture
 - Intro to the MSP430
-- MSP430 Execution
-- MSP430 Instruction Set
+- MSP430 Architecture
+- Assembly and Mahcine Languages

+## Intro to the MSP430

+**Issue Launchpad Kits**

 ## Architecture
 Remember, the Instruction Set Architecture (ISA) is the programmer's API into the CPU.